* As an Amazon affiliate, this site earns from qualifying purchases.

 Homilies and Commentaries for Monday of the 34th Week in Ordinary Time Cycle 1

-Word on Fire: True Freedom Through Detachment
+True Freedom Through Detachment (Word on Fire)

-USCCB Reflection: The Lesson of Simple Gifts
+The Lesson of Simple Gifts (USCCB)

 Resources